React Time Ago

 React-TimeAgo focusses on speed, and simplicity.
 At about 100 lines of code, the file size is extremely small.
-There are many similar libraries, but most of them come with large dependencies that aren't worth it for such a simple use case.
+There are many similar libraries, but most of them come with large dependencies that usually isn't worth such a simple use-case

-React-TimeAgo is also set apart from its competitors in that it is one of the only time-ago components that can update itself live.
+React-TimeAgo is also set apart from its competitors in that it is one of the only time-ago components that updates itself live.

 While the code is complete and pretty stable, I welcome issues and pull requests.